UnibaGEO/UGLC_point/README.md

 The main purpose of this project is to generate a single global-scale landslide dataset that collects and standardizes within it all global, national, and sub-national landslide catalogs, provided with spatial, temporal, and general information about each event.
-In addition, the catalog aims to validate each point (where possible) using a comparison with two powerful methods of diagnosing surface instability phenomena using two strong geospatial products such as:
-- DCM (Digital Elevation Model Change) TanDEM-X (DLR).
-- PSI (Persistent Scatterer Interferometry) Sentinel-1 (Copernicus - ESA)

 ----------------------------------------------------------------------------------------------------------------